-For passive investors…
+An Investment for passive investors…

-But there are a lot of people who have no time or interest to study about how stock prices move and really monitor their investments on a weekly (or daily) basis but instead just wish to get better returns than what ordinary bank deposits can offer.
+But there are a lot of people who have no time or interest to study how stock prices move and really monitor their investments on a weekly (or daily) basis but instead just wish to get better returns than what ordinary bank deposits can offer.
 These people include full-time employees, OFWs abroad or financially-established people or anyone who has excess money to invest on top of their normal daily needs.

 They simply want to “invest their excess money” hoping that after some time, they get their money back with decent returns.

 That’s where indirect investing comes in, which could be divided into two – UITF (Unit Investment Trust Fund) and Mutual Funds.
-These two operate very similar since they are just variations of the general pooled investment fund from several investors being invested into a predefined types of investments, and actively managed by a professional fund or investment manager.
+These two operate very similar since they are just variations of the general pooled investment fund from several investors being invested into predefined types of investments, and actively managed by a professional fund or investment manager.

 I call this indirect investing because the people investing don’t have direct control as to what specific securities the investment fund will buy, except on the allocation of investments of the fund they will choose.
-In other words, you can choose whether your money will be heavily invested in stocks, bonds, or a mix of both (thus we have the Equity, Bonds and Balanced types of these fund), but you CAN’T control that your investment fund buys shares of SMPH, Meralco or Jollibee for example.
+In other words, you can choose whether your money will be heavily invested in stocks, bonds, or a mix of both (thus we have the Equity, Bonds and Balanced types of these funds), but you CAN’T control that your investment fund buys shares of SMPH, Meralco or Jollibee for example.